-Introduced to music by her mother and vainika Smt.
+Introduced to music by her mother Smt.
 Vijayam Ranganathan, Rajeswari began her formal training with Sri M.A.
 Venugopal at the age of seven.
-With the Cultural Talent Search Scholarship from the Government of India, she continued her training with Sangeeta Kala Acharya Sri C.S.
-Krishna Iyer and later with Padmabhushan Sri P.S.Narayanaswamy.
-Rajeswari has had the opportunity to learn several kritis from Padmabhushan Lalgudi Sri G. Jayaraman, Sangeetakalanidhi Smt.
+She received the Cultural Talent Search Scholarship from the Government of India to continue her training with Sangeeta Kala Acharya Sri C.S.
+Krishna Iyer for the next ten years.
+Rajeswari then studied with Padma Bhushan Sri P.S.Narayanaswamy, acquiring nearly twenty years of rigorous training.
+Rajeswari has had the opportunity to learn further from other illustrious gurus such as Padma Bhushan Lalgudi Sri G. Jayaraman, Sangeetakalanidhi Smt.
 R. Vedavalli, Sangeeta Kala Acharya Smt.
-Suguna Varadachari and Sangeeta Kala Acharya Seetha Narayanan.
-Rajeswari considers it her immense fortune to have received guidance from these illustrious gurus.
+Suguna Varadachari and Sangeeta Kala Acharya Seetha Narayanan on various occasions.

 As a young student in India, Rajeswari won several prestigious awards at numerous state and national level competitions.
 These include prizes at the Madras Music Academy, the Sangeet Natak Akademi, and consecutive top prizes at the Kerala State Youth festivals.
 At nineteen, she began performing at All India Radio as an accredited artist.

 After completing a degree in Civil Engineering, Rajeswari acquired a master’s degree in Computer Science from the United States.
 After a few years in the software industry, she chose to focus primarily on music.
 In her teaching, practice, and performance, Rajeswari aspires to the high musical standards set by her esteemed gurus.